You are here

 - Have an updated training and development plan (HRM 316 Performance Management System);

-- Have the support of their current Deputy Head to participate in training and professional development activities outside their home community; and
+- Have the support of their current Deputy Head to participating in training and professional development activities outside their home community; and

 - Have attended a training or career development program outside their home community.

 - Inuit employees participating in other GN career development initiatives are also eligible.